These are the characters of the tokusatsu Kamen Rider Blade.

-- A God Am I: His ultimate goal is to win the Battle Fight and gain the power to reshape the world in his own image.
+- In Their Own Image: His ultimate goal is to win the Battle Fight and gain the power to reshape the world in his own image.

 - The Man Behind the Monsters: Controls some of the Undead directly and a few of the Trials, but arranged the release of all of them in the first place.